 We hope you find the above information useful, and if you need any help finding a notary near you in China, shoot us a mail and we will do our very best to help!

 Please note: all the above information was deemed correct at the time of publication, and may be subject to change at a later date.

-If your documents do not require notarisation, probably you need to use a certified translation?
+Once again, if your documents do not require notarization, a certified translation will most likely be sufficient.
 More about Certified translation